princefishthrower/go-for-real-world-applications-course/README.md

-# Lesson 17
+# Lesson 18

-Move Secrets and Hardcoded Values to an .env File
+Create a CI/CD Pipeline with Circle CI